thrazznos/karabast_log_plugin/readme.md

 It should load the extension.

 You can click on your extensions icon and pin the extension if you want it to always be visible.
-The extension identifies if you are on a page of a karabast game, and if so it will scrape and download the chat log of the game.
+The extension identifies if you are on a page of a karabast.net game, and if so it will scrape and download the chat log of the game.

 Pretty simple